gulundin/gulundin.github.io/_posts/2019-10-26-di-frameworks-are-dynamic-binding.md

 [^testability]:
     There are reasons other than testability for wanting to swap out one implementation for another.
-However, testability is the most common reason and the solutions are the same regardless of the reason why you want to swap out an implementation.
+However, testability is the most common reason and the solutions are the same regardless of our reasons.

 [^gotcha]:
     There is a minor gotcha with threading though.
 Before spawning a new thread